wangziqi2013/wangziqi2013.github.io/_posts/2019-12-31-zsim-microarch.markdown

 ### Simulating Issue and Dispatch

+After an uop has been inserted into the issue queue, we compute the cycle that the uop can leave the issue queue and be inserted into the instruction window by comparing the enqueue cycle (`decoderCycle`) with `curCycle`.
+If the latter is smaller, we first drive `curCycle` forward to `decoderCycle` (`curCycleIssuedUops` are also updated accordingly;
+we simply ignore it in the following text to avoid complicating the discussion), since uops are inserted in-order.
+Then we check whether the issue limit of the current cycle has been reached.
+If positive, we drive `curCycle` forward by one cycle.
+Note that it is guaranteed that some uops will be dispatched if we drive the clock by one, since uops are scheduled greedily on the nearest future cycle in which the port is available.

 When an uop is to be received by the instruction window, we first synchronize the window with the previous pipeline stage by driving forward `curCycle` to the releasing cycle of the uop.
 We then check whether the window if full by comparing `occupancy` with `WSZ`.
 If the window is full, the uop cannot be received at `curCycle`, in which case we